martijnpoppen/eufy-clean/README.md

-# EufyClean Project
+# Eufy-Clean
 ## Overview
-The EufyClean project provides an interface to interact with Eufy cleaning devices.
+This Eufy Clean repo provides an interface to interact with Eufy cleaning devices.
 It includes functionalities to login, pair new devices, and manage cleaning operations through cloud and MQTT connections.

 ### Installation
 1. Clone the repository: